 Illinois law does not state a specific allowable duration for a non-compete agreement.
 However, Illinois courts have generally found that agreements that are shorter in duration are preferable.
 If your agreement is longer than two years, it could be ruled unenforceable if challenged.

 Again, Illinois law does not specifically state geographic limitation rules on non-compete agreements.
-However, Illinois courts have ruled that broad contracts with large geographic limitations are not enforceable.
+However, Illinois courts have ruled that broad contracts with significant geographic limitations are not enforceable.

 Blue Penciling (Reformation)

 Rather than hold the entire non-compete agreement enforceable, a court may reform or sever provisions of a covenant not to compete instead.
-These decisions are determined by several factors, such as by the fairness of the restraints.
-[2]
+Several factors, such as the fairness of the restraints, determine these decisions as per 820 ILCS 90/35.

 Below, you can download a free Illinois non-compete agreement template in PDF and Word format: